fbpx

 Biscotti

-Meaning “twice-cooked,” these cookies are everything that is typical of Central Italian desserts — as in, simple to make and not very sweet.
+Meaning “twice-cooked,” these cookies are everything typical of Central Italian desserts — as in, simple to make and not very sweet.
 These dense, crumbly cookies pair as well with a cup of coffee as they do with the sweet dessert wine known as Vin Santo, as they do in Tuscany.

 Budino

-Believe it or not, this sweet dish actually began as a sausage dish in Italy before transforming into the custardy delight today.
-The transformation from savory to sweet may be most closely linked to religious exiles who arrived in Italy from Iberia during the 16th century.
+Believe it or not, this sweet dish began as a sausage dish in Italy before transforming into the custardy delight today.
+The transformation from savory to sweet may be closely linked to religious exiles who arrived in Italy from Iberia during the 16th century.

 Gelato